nodejsafrica/workshoppers/5. working_with_arrays/README.md

 [![Node.js Africa](https://img.shields.io/badge/node.js%20africa-contributor-green.svg)](http://github.com/nodejsafrica/team-nodejs-africa)

-An array is also like a variable but can hold a large number of data.
+An array is like a variable but can hold a large number of data.
 The data in an array are consider elements of the array.

 JavaScript arrays are the most dynamic arrays of any programming language.
-That's because JavaScript is a losely typed programming language: variables are not declared with data types.
+That's because JavaScript is a loosely typed programming language: variables are not declared with data types.

 > `let arr = [ 1, "Miss" 3,"Master"]`;

 Most programming languages makes you declare variables with data type like this:
 > `int arr = [1, 2, 3, 4]`;

 The array declared above is an integer array and can only hold integer values.
-In JavaScript because variables are declared with declaration keywords like *let, var, const* and not *int, string, char*.
+In JavaScript, because variables are declared with declaration keywords like *let, var, const* and not *int, string, char*.

 We can store any value type as elements of the array either integer, strings, or characters without having **SYNTAX** errors in JavaScript.

 JavaScript arrays are so dynamic they can also store objects as elements of the array.

 ```